-cross section slightly decreases compared to TFM if the HF from factor is used.
-The difference between the cross-section based on Hartree-Fock atomic form factor and the one based on Thomas-Fermi-Moliere model is of the order of < 1% which is indicative of the accuracy of the calculations.
+As an example, figure 40 shows the calculated energy distribution of electrons produced by $5.46\,GeV$ photons on a ^{12}C target.
+The calculations based on three different models of atomic form factors are shown: Hartree-Fock (HF), Thomas-Fermi-Moliere (TFM) and a simpler monopole approximation introduced by Tsai.
+As one can see from the figure, the cross section slightly decreases compared to TFM if the HF form factor is used.
+The difference between the cross-section based on Hartree-Fock atomic form factor and the one based on Thomas-Fermi-Moliere model is of the order < 1% which is indicative of the accuracy of the calculations.

+Figure 40: Calculated energy spectrum of electrons in pair-production on 12C for 5.46GeV photons.
 A schematic of a pair-production event as seen by the PrimEx experimental setup (upstream of the tagger) is shown in Figure 41.
 For pair-production cross-section measurements, both the incident photon energy and timing information were determined by the tagger.
-The strength of the magnetic field of the PS dipole was lowered (to ~ 0.220 and 0.293 Tesla $\times m$) and the electron-positron pairs were swept into the calorimeter where the energy and position of the each particle was measured.
-The trigger signal, a coincidence between Tagger MOR and HyCal, recorded in a TDC provides timing information of the e^+e^- - pair (see Figure ??).
+The strength of the magnetic field of the PS dipole was lowered (to ≈ 0.220 and 0.293 Tesla × m) and the electron-positron pairs were swept into the calorimeter where the energy and position of the each particle was measured.
+The trigger signal, a coincidence between Tagger MOR and HyCal, recorded in a TDC provides timing information of the e+ e- - pair.